joakimsahlstrom/twyn/README.md

 ##Features:
 ###Twyn only requires interfaces for mapping
-Given this json where only "firstname" and "country" is interesting:
+Given this json where only "firstname" and "country" is interesting...
 ```json
 {
 	"firstname" : "John",